Be The Difference

 - Go to the National Testing Network to schedule your written exam

-- Top 60 passing NTN scores are invited via e-mail to complete the online application
+- Up to the top 60 passing NTN scores are invited via e-mail to complete the online application

 - Pass the physical agility test (PAT) at scheduled onsite event